Angels for Aging

 A community service program that provides new shoes for students who are referred to our chapter by school personnel.
 Requests for shoes are made by School Liaisons.
 Participating students are met at a Famous Footwear store by one of our assistance league members to choose the shoes.

-The Operation School Bell program provides new school clothing to eligible children from kindergarten through high school who are referred by school personnel.
+The Operation School Bell School Clothing program provides new school appropriate clothing to eligible children from kindergarten through high school who are referred by school personnel.

-New school supplies and backpacks for students who are referred by staff members in public schools, KidsFirst and other resource Centers in Placer County.
+New school supplies are supplied to students who are referred by staff members in public schools, KidsFirst and other resource centers in Placer County.
 Each child is given the supplies needed according to his/her grade.
-Backpacks are also provided as needed.
-Books are provided to students in select schools.
+Books are also provided to students in select schools.